A foggy autumn morning on the University of Arkansas campus.

 Social media is loud enough without our updates.

 If you can’t say things of value to your audience, be assured they won’t pay attention.
 You’ll be left talking to yourself on an empty Facebook page or spamming tweets on Twitter with no one listening.
+Add value to your audience to remain relevant.

 Consider your organization’s mission.
 That’s a good first place to look for inspiration for a goal.
+Also, consider the university’s guiding principles and unifying themes when thinking about your mission.

-Perhaps your department, program, office recently created a communication plan.
+Perhaps your department, program, office recently created a strategic communication plan.
 Social media efforts should always be integrated within those larger communication goals.

 Goals often start simple.